foo123/Dromeo/README.md

 // -- instance methods --
 // --------------------------------------------------------

+// optional route_prefix to be used in case all routes have a common prefix
-var router = new Dromeo( route_prefix='' );
+// so can define routes using only the part that differs (easier/shorter code) var router = new Dromeo( route_prefix='' );

 // set/define delimiters used in route-patterns, see examples